mqnfred/louis.feuvrier.org/www/content/_index.md

 +++
 +++
-And I freaking LOVE computers.
 From kernels to large distributed systems, I have seen software evolve across scales.
-Today, I am most passionate about the principles that go into designing and maintaining software sustainably with a pure and minimalist approach.
+Today, I like to navigate complex problems by favoring declarative paradigms and removing state wherever feasible.